rjflanagan95/task-extension/README.md

 ### (Not) Redirecting to /login
 When running the app in a local environment, the app successfully redirects the user to /login if they are not logged in.
 On the Heroku site, the app hangs without rendering anything until the user manually adds /login to the URL.

+### No Screen Size Consideration
+Displays poorly on anything smaller than a laptop.

+---

 ## Future Development
 ### Task Details, Collapsing Task Items